faker-ruby/faker/README.md

 - Internet: Email addresses, Passwords, Domains, etc.
 - Date and Time: Travel back in time or to the future.
 - Person: Names, Genders, Bios, Job titles, and more.
-- Number add String: Random numbers and strings.
+- Number and String: Random numbers and strings.
 - Location: Addresses, Zip Codes, Street Names, States, and Countries.
 - Finance: Account Details, Transactions, and Crypto Addresses.
 - Localization - Customize faker with over 40 locales to generate realistic-looking Names, Addresses, and Phone Numbers.

-> **Note** The generated names, addresses, emails, phone numbers, and/or other data might return valid information.
+> **Note:** The generated names, addresses, emails, phone numbers, and/or other data might return valid information.
 Please be careful when using faker in your tests.

 For a complete list of the generators, see [Generators](./GENERATORS.md).